 She:kon and welcome

 Pamela Devonshire is a Canadian author and storyteller with Mohawk, British and Scottish ancestry.
-She is a proud member of the Mohawks of the Bay of Quinte and descendent of Chief Deserontyon.
-Pamela offers a compelling and creative Indigenous worldview, sharing stories about her family lineage and First Nation community.
+She is a proud member of the Mohawks of the Bay of Quinte and descendent of Chief John Deserontyon.
+Pamela offers a compelling and creative Indigenous worldview, sharing stories about her family lineage and the founding of Tyendinaga.